statwonk/scientific-writing/README.md

 #### Style
 -  Your duty to the audience is to be consice while also remaining accessible to the audience.
 -  Brevity and accessibility are in tension.
 Examples and analogies can help readers undertand at the cost of being brief.
 It's important to carefully balance these goals.
 -  A long terse list of facts will tire readers.
 It's important to bridge details and create a fluid document that avoids tiring readers.
 -  Word choice
 -  Use words that your audience will be familiar with.
 -  Sentence length
 -  The use of numbers, equations, graphs, and abbreviations.
 -  Clarity is of utmost importance.
 -  Avoid extraneous things
 -  Be precise
 -  Be direct
 -  Be explicit

+#### Structure

+##### The beginning

+-  Use the beginning of the document to clear up any doubts the title may cause.
+-  For informational documents, sell the key points of the document.
+-  For pursuasive documents, avoid turning off readers and save the statement of your result for the end.
+Instead, set the context for the decision or argument and prepare the reader for the body of the document.
+-  Communicate the importance of the work here.
+Give readers a reason to keep reading.
+-  Share the questions or reasons you were curious enough to investigate in the first place.
+-  Prepare the reader for the body (middle) of the document.
+-  Address the scope and limitations of the work.
+-  Give the reader a simple map that defines the rest of the document.
+The longer the document, the detailed the map. e.g. - "The first section ..."

+##### The middle
+-  Be sure to document any jargon or key terms with footnotes.
+-  Choose a theme for the section headings / narration of the story. e.g. - cause and effect or chronological.

+##### The end

+###### Titles
+-  Two major goals:
+-  Identifies the topic
+-  Separates the topic from similar topics
+-  The Google test.
+Does the title help the document stand out?
+Is it easy to find?

 The following snippet from _John Locke, An Essay Concerning Human Understanding (1690)_ is very poignent: